Chifrank10/Pizza_Sales_Analysis-And-Visualization-Using-Python/README.md

 CSV → Python (analysis) → Streamlit (dashboard) → GitHub (portfolio

 ## Executive Summary
 This project analyzes transactional pizza sales data to uncover customer purchasing behavior, sales performance trends, operational demand patterns, and revenue-driving products.
-The analysis focuses on optimizing staffing schedules, improving inventory planning, and developing data-driven promotional strategies to enhance operational efficiency and business revenue.
+The analysis focuses on optimizing staffing schedules, improving inventory planning, and developing data-driven promotional strategies to enhance operational efficiency and business revenue.The dashboard was designed in such a way that it was an analytic engine which would take future csv files of similar formart and give usefule output for management view and decision making

 ### Overall Business Findings
 - The business generated strong revenue from a small group of high-performing pizza products.